Breast Augmentation Perth

 - One side is noticeably smaller than the other

-Prior to undergoing a breast enlargement, it is important to fully understand your motives as to why you want it and you must have realistic expectations.
-That is why the initial consultation with an experienced surgeon such as Dr Cooper is so important.
-Your Plastic Surgeon can help you better understand what the procedure entails and what you can expect, before undergoing any surgery.
+Prior to undergoing a breast enlargement, it is important to fully understand your motives as to why you want it, and you must have realistic expectations.
+That is why the initial consultation with an experienced breast surgeon such as Dr Cooper is so important.
+Your Plastic Surgeon can help provide you with the best understanding of what the procedure entails and what you can expect, before undergoing any surgery.

-What should I expect from the initial consultation?
+What should I expect from the initial breast augmentation consultation?

 You should be ready to provide information about the following: